 Summer time around the Channel Islands is the peak season to visit.
 Thus, visitors will want to book well in advance to ensure they have a spot on the ferry (see: Island Packers), a spot on a much coveted guided kayak tour, or even campsite.
 Holiday weekends especially book up well in advance!

 During the bustling summer months, there is typically ample sunshine and most days are around 70 degrees.
-Early summer can bring very gray whether (*see: may gray, june gloom) and cool, often misty conditions.
+Early summer can bring gray weather (*see: may gray, june gloom) and cool, often misty conditions.
 Afternoon winds are common, although these winds usually don’t pick up until after most kayak tours have ended.
 Fog tends to diminish near midsummer.
 Calm winds and seas become more frequent near the end of summer and continue through October.

 Ocean temperatures begin to warm, reaching the high 60s by end of summer.
 Underwater visibility also increases into the summer.
-The ocean is often the calmest summer and fall, although we experience swell from the south during the summer which influences many caves at Scorpion Anchorage.
+The ocean is often the calmest in summer and fall, although we experience swell from the south during the summer which influences many caves at Scorpion Anchorage.

 Summer is a very busy time for tourists, swimming, snorkeling, and kayaking.